nprapps/nprapps.github.com/_posts/2014-09-08-how-to-setup-the-npr-app-template-for-you-and-your-news-org.markdown

 ### Fonts

 We automatically include the NPR-licensed Gotham web font.
 You can’t use this.
 Sorry.
-If you go to `templates/_fonts.html`, you can point to your own hosted webfont CSS files, or alternatively, remove the template include from `templates/_base.html` to turn off the webfont feature entirely.
+If you go to 'templates/_fonts.html', you can point to your own hosted webfont CSS files, or alternatively, remove the template include from 'templates/_base.html' to turn off the webfont feature entirely.

 ### Ads

 We have a rig to serve NPR ads on some of our apps.
 We’re pretty sure you won’t want NPR ads on your stuff.
-To remove the ads, remove two files from the repo: `www/js/ads.js` and `less/adhesion.less`.
-Then, in `templates/_base.html`, remove the call to `js/ads.js` and in `less/app.less`, remove the import statement that imports the `adhesion.less` file.
+To remove the ads, remove two files from the repo: 'www/js/ads.js' and 'less/adhesion.less'.
+Then, in 'templates/_base.html', remove the call to 'js/ads.js' and in 'less/app.less', remove the import statement that imports the 'adhesion.less' file.

-Finally, in `app_config.py`, you should remove the `NPR_DFP` dict, as it will now be unnecessary.
+Finally, in 'app_config.py', you should remove the 'NPR_DFP' dict, as it will now be unnecessary.

 ### Front-end defaults

 We have a base template setup so that we can see that all of the template is working easily.
 You will probably want something similar, but you will want to strip out the NPR header/footer and all the branding.
-You can do that by editing the various templates inside the `templates` folder, especially `_base.html` and `index.html` and editing `app.less`.
+You can do that by editing the various templates inside the 'templates' folder, especially '_base.html' and 'index.html' and editing 'app.less'.

 ### Sharing tools and comments

 All of our apps come with a common share panel and comments form.
 We use Disqus for comments and integrate with Facebook and Twitter.
 This may or may not work for you.
 Should you want to remove all of these features, remove the following files:

-- `data/featured.json`
+- 'data/featured.json'
-- `fabfile/data.py`
+- 'fabfile/data.py'
-- `less/comments.less`
+- 'less/comments.less'
-- `less/comments_full.less`
+- 'less/comments_full.less'
-- `less/share-modal.less`
+- 'less/share-modal.less'
-- `templates/_disqus.html`
+- 'templates/_disqus.html'
-- `templates/_featured_facebook_post.html`
+- 'templates/_featured_facebook_post.html'
-- `templates/_featured_tweet.html`
+- 'templates/_featured_tweet.html'
-- `templates/_share_modal.html`
+- 'templates/_share_modal.html'
-- `www/js/comments.js`
+- 'www/js/comments.js'

 Be sure to check for where these files are included in the HTML and less templates as well.

 ### Google Spreadsheets

-To turn off the dependency on Google Spreadsheets, simply set the variable `COPY_GOOGLE_DOC_URL` in `app_config.py` to `None`.
+To turn off the dependency on Google Spreadsheets, simply set the variable 'COPY_GOOGLE_DOC_URL' in 'app_config.py' to 'None'.

-Note that many of the default templates rely on a COPY object that is retrieved from a local .xlsx file stored in the `data` directory.
-That file path is set by the `COPY_PATH` variable in `app_config.py`.
+Note that many of the default templates rely on a COPY object that is retrieved from a local .xlsx file stored in the 'data' directory.
+That file path is set by the 'COPY_PATH' variable in 'app_config.py'.

 If you want to factor out all spreadsheet functionality, this will take a lot more work.
 You will need to completely remove the dependency on copytext throughout the app template.